Fun with Stats!

 Movies Watched More Than Six Times Since 2006

-I've also watched all these movies six times since 2006: Captain America: The Winter Soldier, Grease, Harry Potter and the Order of the Phoenix, Iron Man, Serenity, Spider-Man 2, and Thor.
+I've also watched all these movies six times since 2006: Grease, Harry Potter and the Order of the Phoenix, Iron Man, Serenity, Spider-Man 2, Thor, and Thor: The Dark World.

 Viewing By Decade